nginxinc/nginx-gateway-fabric/docs/proposals/nginx-extensions.md

 ## API

-The following section proposes an extension type (Policy, Filter, etc.), extension point (GatewayClass, HTTPRoute, etc.), and Gateway API role for all the groups of features.
+The following section proposes an extension type (Policy, Filter, etc.), extension point (GatewayClass, HTTPRoute, etc.), and Gateway API role for all the groups.
 The goal of this Enhancement Proposal is not to design each extension but to propose a strategy for delivering critical NGINX features to our customers.

 ### Gateway Settings